microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 You will not see any storage accounts in Azure Storage Explorer if you have not already created a storage account in your Azure subscription

-Ensure that you select options to login to Azure Government if your subscription is in the Microsoft Azure Government environment.
+Ensure that you select options to login to Azure U.S. Government if your subscription is in the Microsoft Azure U.S. Government environment.
 We have seen issues during the Azure Storage Explorer section of this lab when the wrong environment was selected.